What is CIN Number?

 How to Get a CIN number?

-Company can get a CIN number by visiting the official website of MCA.
-Filling in application form and depositing all the required documents.
-Finally, submitting the payment to receive CIN number after review and approval from MCA.
+The company can get a CIN number by visiting the official website of MCA.
+Filling in an application form and depositing all the required documents.
+Finally, submitting the payment to receive the CIN number after review and approval from MCA.

 Factors that lead to change in CIN number